Regge trajectory relation for the universal description of the heavy-heavy systems: diquarks, mesons, baryons and tetraquarks: Universal description of the heavy-heavy systems

-In the diquark picture \cite{Jaffe:2004ph,Selem:2006nd}, the heavy-heavy baryons consist of one heavy quark and one heavy diquark.
-The baryon $\Omega_{ccb}$ $(3/2)^+$ state is taken as an example to show the universality of the {\rt} relation (\ref{massform}) or (\ref{reglike}).
+In the diquark picture \cite{Jaffe:2004ph,Selem:2006nd}, the heavy-heavy baryons consist of one heavy quark and one doubly heavy diquark or one heavy-light diquark.
+The radial and orbital baryon {\rts} for the $\Omega_{ccb}$ $(3/2)^+$ state and the orbital {\rts} for the $(1/2)^{-}$ states of $\Omega_{ccc}$, $\Omega_{bbb}$, and $\Omega_{cbb}$ are taken as examples to demonstrate the universality of the {\rt} relation (\ref{massform}).

 The {\rts} are fitted by using the theoretical data for different models.
-The parameters $c_{fn_r}$, $c_{fl}$, $c_{0l}$ and $c_{0n_r}$ are determined by using the theoretical data. $c_{fn_r}$ for the RP model is set to be 0.97 because there is only one theoretical value and then $c_{0n_r}$ is calculated by using the theoretical data.
-The data are listed in Tables \ref{tab:br} and \ref{tab:bo}.
-The fitted radial and orbital {\rts} are shown in Figs. \ref{fig:br} and {\ref{fig:bo}}, respectively.
+The parameters $c_{fn_r}$, $c_{fl}$, $c_{0l}$ and $c_{0n_r}$ are determined by using the theoretical data.
+For the RP model, $c_{fn_r}$ is set to be 0.97 due to the availability of only one theoretical value, and then $c_{0n_r}$ is calculated by using the theoretical data.
+The data are listed in Tables \ref{tab:br} and \ref{tab:bebert}.
+The fitted radial and orbital {\rts} are shown in Figs. \ref{fig:br} and \ref{fig:bbr}.

-From Figs. \ref{fig:br} and {\ref{fig:bo}}, we can see that the parameters $c_{fn_r}$ and $c_{fl}$ for different models are close to 1.
-The radially excited states and the orbitally excited states of the baryon $\Omega_{ccb}$ $(3/2)^+$ state satisfy Eq. (\ref{massform}).
-Thus, these baryon states can be described universally by Eq. (\ref{massform}).
+From Figs. \ref{fig:br} and {\ref{fig:bbr}}, it can be observed that the parameters $c_{fn_r}$ and $c_{fl}$ for different models are close to 1.
+The {\rts} for the baryons $\Omega_{ccb}$, $\Omega_{ccc}$, $\Omega_{bbb}$, and $\Omega_{cbb}$ satisfy Eq. (\ref{massform}), indicating these baryon states can be described universally by Eq. (\ref{massform}).